 Are You the Favorite or the Fool?

-Last month the potential tenant informed my client that there was a very recent internal report from their sales department saying that, after doing some research, they discovered that retailers did not perform well in projects such as his.
-As a result, the potential client was backing out of the deal.
-The consequences for my client?
-Lost time, as they could have been negotiating with other prospects and hundreds of thousands of dollars.
+Nine months later, the potential tenant told my client that their organization produced an internal report that said the location wasn’t ideal for their business.
+As a result, the prospect was backing out of the deal.
+As for the consequences for my client?
+Lost time.
+He could have been negotiating with other prospects and earning hundreds of thousands of dollars for his company.

 Upon hearing this news, something didn’t add up for my client.
 He wanted to learn more about the prospect’s motivation for changing their mind.
 Why would they have agreed to do business only to back out at the last minute?
 My client also wanted to ensure that the other side knew they would be hurting themselves by wasting a ton of time on a deal that never materialized.